Aug 6, speaking at Northwest Librarian Association gathering in Vancouver, WA

-Truth Like the Sun, Jim Lynch's third novel, is fresh out in paperback.
+Truth Like the Sun, his third novel, is available in paperback.
 Awards for his prior two novels, The Highest Tide and Border Songs, include the Indie Choice Honor Book Award, the Pacific Northwest Booksellers Award and the Washington State Book Award.
 Truth Like the Sun was picked by NY Times reviewer Janet Maslin as one of her 10 favorite books of 2012.
 For more, go to the bio page

 Lynch's next novel, "Before the Wind" will be released in April 2016.
-Publisher Alfred A. Knopf is calling it his "long awaited breakthrough novel."
+Publisher Alfred A. Knopf is calling it his "long awaited breakthrough."

 Praise for Truth Like the Sun, released 2012 in hardback, 2013 in paperback

 "Gimmick-free and uncategorizable, this is just a flat-out great read " -- Janet Maslin, NY Times

 "Truth Like the Sun is the sort of fast-paced, excellent storytelling you don’t want to end." -- Los Angeles Review of Books

 "Flashes of literary brilliance" -- The New Zealand Herald

 NY Times: Truth one of reviewer's top 10 faves of 2012

 Truth Like the Sun was a finalist for the 2012 Dashiell Hammett Prize

 An email chat between Jim and Jane Jones, founder of Book-It